jayronsoares/data_profiling/README.md

-# Data Profiling
-## Data profiling is a crucial practice in data analytics that involves systematically examining and understanding the contents, structure, and quality of a dataset.

-What is Data Profiling?
+### <p>What is Data Profiling?</p>
-Data profiling is the process of thoroughly inspecting data to obtain a holistic picture of its characteristics.
+<p>Data profiling is the process of thoroughly inspecting data to obtain a holistic picture of its characteristics.
 It goes beyond just looking at the numbers; it involves understanding the meaning and context behind the data.
-By summarizing statistics, assessing data quality, identifying patterns, and detecting anomalies, data profiling paints a comprehensive portrait of the dataset.
+By summarizing statistics, assessing data quality, identifying patterns, and detecting anomalies, data profiling paints a comprehensive portrait of the dataset.</p>

-How is Data Profiling Performed?
+### How is Data Profiling Performed?
 Data profiling involves several key steps:
 1. Summary Statistics: It provides an overview of the data, including minimum, maximum, average, and other statistical measures for each column.
 This step helps you understand the range and distribution of the data.